Aniceto Sobrepeña

 Aniceto "Chito" Mangahas Sobrepeña is the president of the Metrobank Foundation.
 He is also the executive director of GT Foundation, vice chairman of the Federal Land, vice chairman, Manila Doctors Hospital, Inc. and a member of the board of trustees of the Toyota Motor Philippines School of Technology, Inc.(TMP Tech).
 Prior to working in the private sector, Sobrepeña was concurrently the cabinet secretary in the Office of the President and Head of the Presidential Management Staff during President Corazon C. Aquino’s administration, and deputy director general of the National Economic and Development Authority (NEDA).

 Early life and education

 Sobrepeña was born on June 17, 1953, in San Jose City, a farming community in northern Nueva Ecija.
 He graduated with First Honorable Mention honors in high school in 1969.
 He finished his A.B. political science degree, cum laude, and with departmental honors at the Ateneo de Manila University (ADMU) in 1973.
 Later, he acquired his Certificate in Development Economics from the University of the Philippines School of Economics (UPSE) as a National Economic and Development Authority (NEDA) Scholar in 1974.
-He completed his Master of Arts in development economics from the Williams College in Massachusetts, US, in 1977, also a NEDA-USAID scholar in 1977.
+He completed his Master of Arts in development economics from Williams College in Massachusetts, US, in 1977, also a NEDA-USAID scholar in 1977.